 Milonga: Maldita Milonga with Orchestra Affronte, an afternoon practica 4-8

 A night out with Wanda, our magical Tango Fairygodmother for the Solo Chica Tango Adventure, and Sue Aikens, star of the National Geographic show Life Below Zero, who is here with us for a Tango Adventure!
-More on that in a separate post.
+That’s a whole other amazing story.

 I asked one man to dance, a total stranger, and he said yes.
 No drama whatsoever.